charon/charon/README.md

 - [Mozilla Persona](https://en.wikipedia.org/wiki/Mozilla_Persona) – was an identity provider integrated with Firefox browser, but it did not gain enough traction; this project is more than an identity provider adds many other features for both users and app developers
+- [Eartho](https://github.com/earthodev/eartho) – shares similar goals with Charon, both serving as a trusted authentication intermediary, but they have different focuses.
+Charon aims to support multiple identities you freely create and choose between.

 ## GitHub mirror